deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 No sooner had he pushed it than there was a voice talking to them, in what was unmistakably real, spoken English rather than a translation.

-"*Hello in there.
-You're being rescued by the United States Air Force."* it said. "*Before we pop the hatch, we just want to warn you guys that we're humans from Earth, so if there's any special precautions you need us to take to protect you from harm, you let us know."*
+*"Hello in there.
+You're being rescued by the United States Air Force."* it said. *"Before we pop the hatch, we just want to warn you guys that we're humans from Earth, so if there's any special precautions you need us to take to protect you from harm, you let us know."*

 Julian tapped their end of the comm.
 "No need, pal." he grunted, stress and fear clearly falling off him, despite the tortured edge to his voice.
 "We're American."